BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 take *action*, ...
 ------------------
-Takes the action(s) specified and pass control to the simulator until the next timestep.
+Takes the action(s) specified and pass control to the simulator until the next time step.
 Unlike :sampref:`wait`, this statement may not be used in monitors or :term:`modular scenarios`, since these do not take actions.

 .. _wait:

 wait
 ----
-Take no actions this timestep.
+Take no actions this time step.

 .. _terminate: